AnjKal/AnD/1b/README.md

 ```

 ## Performance Tips
-- For large documents, processing may take several minutes
 - The system automatically uses GPU if available
 - Processing is parallelized across multiple CPU cores
 - Results are cached to improve performance on subsequent runs